Industrial CASE Partnerships

 Call status: Closed

-The Industrial CASE Partnership (ICP) competition awards to industry a block allocation of four-year studentships covering several years' intake.
-The 2013 competition is for a two-year allocation made to strategic industrial partners having established track records in collaborative doctoral training with BBSRC.
+The Industrial CASE Partnership (ICP) competition awards to strategic industrial partners a block allocation of four-year studentships covering several years' intake.
+The 2013 competition was for a two-year allocation made to strategic industrial partners having established track records in collaborative doctoral training with BBSRC.

-This call is one of the main ways in which we fund collaborative training and enables companies to better integrate industrial CASE studentships into their planning cycles.
-See our CASE studentships page for more information.
+This programme is one of the main ways in which we fund collaborative training and enables companies to better integrate industrial CASE studentships into their planning cycles.
+See our CASE Studentships page for more information.

 Our vision is to provide PhD students with a first-rate, challenging research training experience within the context of a mutually beneficial research collaboration, between academic and partner organisations.

 Funds are available for 75 studentships per annum.
 Applicants are requested to state the maximum number of awards they could accommodate, noting that there are no guarantees on the number that will ultimately be allocated.